David B. Sykes, M.D., Ph.D.

 - understanding normal neutrophil function with an eye to the development of therapy for patients with neutropenia.

-We are particularly interested in projects with a therapeutic relevance.
+We are particularly interested in projects that stem from patient encounters and projects with direct therapeutic relevance.

 David Sykes grew up on the chilly prairies of Edmonton, Alberta, Canada and completed his undergraduate degree in Biochemistry at the University of Alberta.
 He transitioned to La Jolla, CA to begin the Medical Scientist Training Program (MSTP) at the University of California San Diego.
 His PhD research was mentored by Dr. Mark Kamps.
 Medical internship and residency were done at the Massachusetts General Hospital before fellowship in Hematology & Oncology at the combined Dana Farber Cancer Institute and MGH Cancer Center program.
 David did an additional year as Chief Resident in the Department of Medicine before starting his post-doctoral research with Dr. David Scadden in the Center for Regenerative Medicine.